 The funniest thing we used it for was the ‘Rosalba Play Centre’.
 This was a soundboard of our boss (Rosalba) telling us off in different voices which Charlie designed and built, it was hilarious and took the sting out of typesetting user manuals for 14 hours a day.

 When the flash intro stopped playing it loaded the website.
-This is what it looked like.
-This part being fairly normal HTML layers.
+It looked like fairly normal HTML layers.

 The CMS.
 A New Hope